 Perhaps I’m dating myself here, but I can easily recall when Pong, the original video game sensation, became a hit, and the Atari 2600 shortly thereafter.
 And on and on and on.
 I am a member of the first video game generation and plenty of my life (up to the end college at least) has been consumed by playing, a pastime I have since passed along to my two sons, ages 7 and 9 much to the chagrin of my wife who never played them and fails to see their point.
 But one can’t deny how pervasive that video games have become in our culture and that’s where a film like writer-director Jeremy Snead‘s fantastic documentary Video Games: The Movie helps show how and why this all came about.

 Starting out with a history of video games and giving us a tour of the evolution of the systems and their consumption, Snead and the many industry giants and some famous fans of video games (including narrator Sean Astin) help paint the broader picture of video game culture and its effects on society.
 While there are several aspects of the culture tackled in this film, nerd (I use that term lightly, because who’s to judge who is a nerd and who isn’t?) inclusion and community creation seems to ring the heaviest with nearly all parties interviewed.
 That many people wouldn’t have anywhere near the number of friends, wouldn’t meet their significant other/life partners, etc., without video games is hammered home quite nicely in this film.
 All too often, gamers are perceived as socially awkward and incapable of creating and maintaining normal relationships.
 This film is quick to counter that, asking “what is normal?” and gives multiple examples of how, yes, these relationships that are forged in battle or head-to-head while gaming are the norm and are becoming more so as more people plug in and play.
+Are you a fan of gaming? you might love casino gaming too, check Casino666 now and claim your rewards now.

 The film also tackles the many intricacies that it takes to create, develop and market video games.
 The multi-year dedication before many games even enter the testing phase to see if they can somehow make the grade with gamers, who are demanding more out of their gaming experience, is incredible and pretty much unfathomable to those outside the industry.
 As details are shown from various video games over time, from Pong to Halo for example, it is truly incredible how far they’ve come and how far yet they will go.